Divorce in Rhode Island (2026)

 When to Consult an Attorney

 Rhode Island’s equitable distribution framework and the court’s discretion in awarding alimony make professional legal guidance valuable for most divorcing spouses.
+The Family Court system, while more specialized than general trial courts, still involves complex procedural requirements.
 If you have questions about property division, spousal support, or the divorce process, consider scheduling a free consultation to discuss your situation with a family law attorney.

 Frequently Asked Questions